pgrugwiro/dataful-blog/_posts/2021-04-26-taming-bigdata-mapreduce.md

 consumer to better understand their energy usage and become more energy efficient.
 With smart meters, the supplier can monitor consumption in real time, respond quicker to outages, and determine better pricing models among other things.
+I guess all I'm trying to say is "get one of those!"
-The data collected by millions of smart meters at small time intervals can grow quickly and daily.
+<br><br>The data collected by millions of smart
+meters at small time intervals can grow quickly and daily.
 The aggregation and analysis of this big data requires advanced data analytic tools and high-performance computational frameworks such as Hadoop and MapReduce.
 In this short example, we will use data from 95 households.
-These households belong to various economic backgrounds categorised as Adversity (this is probably where I belong), Comfortable (I hope this is where you belong), and Affluent (the Earl of Hertfordshire definitely belongs here).
-A portion of the households was subjected to a variable tariff (67.2p/kWh, 11.76p/kWh, and 3.99p/kWh) whereby households were informed of the tariffs rates one day ahead.
-The rest of the households were on standard energy rates of 14.228p/kWh.
+These households belong to various economic backgrounds categorised as Adversity (this is probably where I belong), Comfortable (this is where I hope you belong), and Affluent (the Earl of Hertfordshire definitely belongs here... if you know him, give him my regards s'il vous plait).
+A portion of the households was subjected to a variable tariff (67.2p/kWh, 11.76p/kWh, and 3.99p/kWh) and households were informed of the tariffs rates one day ahead.
+The rest of the households were on standard rates of 14.228p/kWh.
 Usage readings were taken every 30 minutes.
 The dataset contains about 3 million rows and looks like this: